Cincinnati vs. Tulane College Football Odds, Plays and Insights - NewsBreak

 - Tulane's games this year have hit the over in 85.7% of its opportunities (six times in seven games with a set point total).

-- Tulane is 2-5 against the spread and 1-6 overall when the team puts up more than 14.6 points.
+- Tulane is 2-5 against the spread and 1-6 overall in games when it puts up more than 14.6 points.

-- Tulane is 2-5 against the spread and 1-6 overall when the team churns out over 296.4 yards.
+- In games that Tulane totals over 296.4 yards, the team is 2-5 against the spread and 1-6 overall.

-- The Green Wave have 16 giveaways this season, while the Bearcats have 19 takeaways .
+- The Green Wave have turned the ball over 16 times, three fewer times than the Bearcats have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.